top of page

 Frequently Asked Questions

-1. What is a non-diet dietitian?
+What is a non-diet dietitian?

 A non-diet dietitian helps you care for your health without diets, restriction, or pursuing weight loss.
 The focus is on rebuilding body trust, finding ease with food, and creating sustainable habits that support your physical and emotional wellbeing.
 It’s all about adding nourishment, flexibility, and compassion

-2. What does “weight-inclusive” mean?
+What does “weight-inclusive” mean?

 Being weight-inclusive means I don’t make assumptions about your health, habits, or worth based on your body size.
 Instead of focusing on weight loss, we look at behaviours that genuinely support your wellbeing - physically, mentally, and emotionally.

-3. Do you work with people who still want to lose weight?
+Do you work with people who still want to lose weight?

-5. How does a virtual session work?
+How does a telehealth session work?

 All sessions are held online via a secure video platform.
 You’ll receive a link before your appointment via Cliniko, our practice software platform.

-6. Do I need a referral to see you?
+Do I need a referral to see you?

 No referral is needed to book.
-However, if you have an Eating Disorder Plan or a Chronic Disease Management Plan from your GP, you may be eligible for Medicare rebates for eligible sessions.
+However, if you have an Eating Disorder Plan or a Chronic Condition Management Plan from your GP, you may be eligible for Medicare rebates for eligible sessions.
 You will need to provide these prior to your session in order to claim a rebate.

-7. Do you offer Medicare or private health rebates?
+Do you offer Medicare or private health rebates?

 Yes.
 Rebates are available for eligible clients under Medicare and through most private health insurers.
 We can guide you through what applies to your situation before your initial consultation.

-8. How long are sessions, and how often do we meet?
+How long are sessions, and how often do we meet?

-9. What’s your cancellation policy?
+What’s your cancellation policy?

 I ask for at least 24 hours’ notice for cancellations or reschedules.
 This helps keep space available for others who might need it.
 Late cancellations may incur a fee (50% for less than 24 hours' notice and 100% of the consultation fee for no-shows).

-10. Do you only work with midlife women?
+Do you only work with women?

-12. Do you work with eating disorders?
+Do you work with eating disorders?

-13. I’m not sure if this is the right fit - what should I do?
+I’m not sure if this is the right fit - what should I do?

 That’s completely okay.
 A free 15-minute discovery call is the best way to chat through your goals and see if we’re a good match.
 There’s no pressure - just an open, honest conversation.